johnnyreilly/typescript-go-considered-brilliant/README.md

 ## Conclusion

 The ecosystem demanded a faster TypeScript.
 Performance cannot be ignored these days.
 As a consequence, some kind of port of TypeScript was bound to happen.
-If we accept that view, and I think we should, then what next?
+If we accept that view, then what next?
 Well, the way that the TypeScript team has started executing on the migration fills us with confidence.
-The TypeScript team are talented, pragmatists and wise.
+The TypeScript team are talented, they are pragmatists and their choices are wise.

 This is going to Go well.